spencertipping/ni/dev/commit-design.md

 writes code that doesn't work this way (and some classes might hold anonymous references to other instances, like for futures -- which arguably can't be serialized anyway so maybe it doesn't matter).

+This is actually a more onerous approach than I'm willing to entertain.
+Behaviors hold references to other behaviors, for example, and slices know which packages they've been applied to (all mutably).
+As ni evolves it's highly likely that we'll want shared anonymous state between objects.